 - Type of anesthesia used during the removal of limb

-The phantom limb phenomenon is seen more commonly in adults than in children, probably because the brain, in the case of children, had not finished consolidating images of external organs in the body.
+The phantom limb phenomenon is seen more commonly in adults than in children.
+This is likely due to the brain, as the brain of children has typically not finished consolidating images of their external organs.

-Coping techniques such as muscle relaxation, meditation, biofeedback, massage and hypnosis has been shown to help some patients deal with phantom pain or related symptoms.
-Drugs such as analgesics, muscle relaxants, sedative-hypnotics, antidepressants, antipsychotics and anticonvulsants are commonly used in treating phantom pain.
+Coping techniques such as muscle relaxation, meditation, biofeedback, massage, and hypnosis have been shown to help some patients deal with phantom pain or related symptoms.
+Additionally, certain drugs such as analgesics, muscle relaxants, sedative-hypnotics, antidepressants, antipsychotics, and anticonvulsants are commonly used in treating phantom pain.